 Suppose that tonight every book that has ever been written on religion except the Bible should be destroyed.
 And that every line and sentence, written or printed anywhere, on religion that is not plainly recorded in the Bible should be erased and destroyed.
 Suppose, further, that every doctrine, practice and name not recorded in the Bible should be utterly forgotten tonight so that it never could be remembered again.
-Suppose that all this should happen tonight, what would be the religious condition, tomorrow?
+Suppose that all this should happen tonight, what would be the religious condition tomorrow?
 There would be millions of believers in Christ who would not so much as know the religious names by which they had called themselves.
-They are not written in the 10.
-Never forgive a criticism.
-Bible, and would have been destroyed and forgotten.
+They are not written in the Bible, and would have been destroyed and forgotten.
 Not a single denomination, from the Catholics down, could carry on its religious work and government.
 They would be in the utmost confusion.
 Their creeds by which they direct their work and worship and govern themselves would have been destroyed and forgotten.
-Much of their worship is not recorded in the Bible, and would 15.
-Never forget a service you may have renbe forgotten.
-Their creeds would be no more than blank pages except a few disjointed, misapplied quotations from the Bible remaining.
-Every sentence not recorded in the Bible would have faded and left blank pages.
+Much of their worship is not recorded in the Bible, and would be forgotten.
+Their creeds would be no more than blank pages except a few disjointed, misapplied quotations from the Bible remaining. sentence not recorded in the Bible would have faded and left blank pages.
 As astounding as it may seem, not a single denomination could establish legal title to a single foot of land.
-The 19.
-Love yourself supremely. lines in their deeds where their religious names 20.
-Be selfish. had been, and in which names they formerly held names would have been forgotten.
-The lines where their religious names as Methodist Church, Baptist Church, Presbyterian Church, and all other churches whose names are not recorded in the established.
+The lines in their deeds where their religious names had been, and in which names they formerly held their title, would be blank.
+And their religious names would have been forgotten.
+The lines where their religious names as Methodist Church, Baptist Church, Presbyterian Church, and all other churches whose names are not recorded in the Bible, would be blank, and no legal title could be established.